How can I help you?

-This section briefly explains about how to include Blazor Dropdown Tree component in your Blazor WebAssembly App using Visual Studio and Visual Studio Code.
+This section briefly explains about how to include Blazor Dropdown Tree component in a Blazor WebAssembly App using Visual Studio, Visual Studio Code, and the .NET CLI.

 dotnet new blazorwasm -o BlazorApp